A Content Strategy Framework for the Evolved Enterprise

 4. Get Organized

 Content planning is a detail-oriented and coordinated effort.
 Often, various departments oversee paid, owned and earned activities, or manage disparate channels (e.g. web, social media, intranet, etc.).
 When teams align their efforts into shared content programs, their content is more likely to be encountered by their desired audiences and deliver value.

 A content program is essentially a broad theme that meets a specific user-based need.
 They logically connect back to global messaging themes.
 A meaty program can inspire dozens of topics and experiences across paid, unpaid and earned; executing two or three programs at once can help meet multiple objectives.

-Programs help guide holistic content experiences that drive next best action.
+Programs help guide holistic content experiences that drive the next best action.
 They tend to be more efficient to produce and can be linked to business impact versus a series of one-off content pieces which are less meaningful in the long run.

 In early 2018, TurboTax launched “There’s Nothing to Be Afraid Of”—an integrated marketing campaign focused on Latino empowerment.
 TurboTax wanted to reach Hispanic audiences and help them learn more about filing their own taxes.
 Besides running paid ads, the effort was supported by numerous content efforts.
 For example, they collaborated with influential Hispanic lifestyle bloggers and experts to create authentic educational content.
-They also erected a Hispanic community forum on their website and prepared with relevant responses to topics that came up within the community.
+They also erected a Hispanic community forum on their website and prepared relevant responses to topics that came up within the community.
 They developed the “#taxconfessions” sweepstakes encouraging the creation of user-generated YouTube content.
 And, of course, much of the content was in Spanish.

 As with the TurboTax example, a holistic program is comprised of several components.
 Topics are specific content assets that cover various aspects of a program.
 They could be campaign-based (e.g., time-sensitive) or evergreen.
 The formats that are selected will often align with the content archetype that is chosen.
 If your audience needs “Content as Window”, you may choose case studies or video.
 “Content as Support” may include more selection guidance and post-purchase onboarding materials.